syncfusion-content/blazor-docs/blazor/spinner/getting-started.md

 ---
 layout: post
 title: Getting Started with Blazor Spinner Component | Syncfusion
-description: Checkout and learn about getting started with Blazor Spinner component of Syncfusion, and more details.
+description: Checkout and learn about getting started with Blazor Spinner (Blazor Loading Spinner) component of Syncfusion, and more details.
 platform: Blazor
 control: Spinner
 documentation: ug